 Story Crossroads received 8 TourWest grants from 2016-2021.
 The mission of the Western States Arts Federation (WESTAF) is to strengthen the financial, organizational, and policy infrastructure of the arts in the West.
 Go to the WESTAF website here: http://www.westaf.org/.
 The WESTAF receives funding from the National Endowment for the Arts (NEA) and thus we are also grateful to this support.
 You can go to the NEA website here: https://www.arts.gov/.

 Story Crossroads received a Project Support grant “Around the World: The Tellable, Edible Art Project” that involves collaboration with Bad Dog Arts.
 Then, for 2020, we received a grant for outreaches in two schools, the Blind Center, as well as the Salt Lake City Library System (Glendale Branch) that we adapted into the Story Camp with proper-distancing.
+For 2021, we received a grant for virtual programming with SLC Library System as well as recorded performances available to students and families.
 The Salt Lake City Arts Council’s mission is to promote, present, and support artists, arts organizations, and arts activities in order to further the development of the arts community and to benefit the public by expanding awareness, access, and participation.
 Go to the Arts Council website here: http://saltlakearts.org/.

 Story Crossroads is supported by Salt Lake County Zoo, Arts & Parks program (ZAP) funding as a Tier II organization.
 The two grants of $1,500 each focused on the Salt Lake County events we do and the professional story artists sent to each of the five school districts in Salt Lake County.
 Story Crossroads would like to thank the residents of Salt Lake County for their continued support of arts, culture, and recreation through the Salt Lake County Zoo, Arts & Parks program.
 When you pay sales tax, one penny out of $10 is set aside to strengthen your community.
 Go to the ZAP website here: http://www.zapisyou.org.